ManpreetSingh80/gatsby-material-portfolio-starter/README.md

 1.  **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the haezl starter.
+    Use the Gatsby CLI to create a new site, specifying the gatsby-material-portfolio-starter.

     ```sh
-    # create a new Gatsby site using the haezl starter
+    # create a new Gatsby site using the gatsby-material-portfolio-starter
     npx gatsby new my-blog https://github.com/ManpreetSingh80/gatsby-material-portfolio-starter
     ```